WYu-Feng/DSDM/README.md

 - PyTorch 2.1.1+cu118
 - torchvision 0.16.1+cu118

+And download the following files to the project folder:

 ### Train
  To train the FRM and MU-Net models, run the following script: `python train.py`.
 This script will start the training process using the default configuration.